It is recommended that you wash your bra after two wears. This is assuming it is not milk stained or contains any other visible marks.

 We are realists and understand that this not always possible especially when you have a new baby.
-If you are going to wash your bras in a washing machine we suggest you follow these 5 simple steps to help increase the live expectancy of your bra.
+If you are going to wash your bras in a washing machine, we suggest you follow these 5 simple steps to help increase the life expectancy of your bra.

 1. Lingerie Bag

 Place your bras into a lingerie bag before washing.
 A lingerie bag will help to avoid tearing and ripping which can be caused by the bra getting stuck in the washing machine drum or becoming attached to another garments hooks, zipper, Velcro etc.

 Always wash in cold water.
 The wire channels and linings of our bras are made from cotton.
 When cotton is washed in warm to hot water the cotton will shrink.
 This is when the flexible wires and side boning can pop out the ends of the channels.
 This is because the wire becomes too long for the channel and has no where to go but out the end.

 Cold water will also help to avoid dye run and keep the colour and fabrics of the bra looking fresh and newer for longer.

 Wash light bras in a light coloured wash and dark bras in a dark colour wash. ie. White bras should only be washed with other white objects.
 This will help to retain clean vibrant white fabrics.

 Never place a bra into a drier.
 A bra is made up of many different fabrics, with most being very sensitive to heat.
 A drier will shrink components of the bra and will affect the way the bra fits.
 It will also weaken the fabric structure resulting in tearing and breakage.